abdulhadi789/project-3/tomcat/README.md

- role for installing desired version of tomcat. update the vars/main.yml for desired version of tomcat.
+ Roe for installing desired version of tomcat.
+ Udate the vars/main.yml for desired version of tomcat.

- please report if you found any errors or update needed in comment section
+ Pease report if you found any errors or update needed in comment section

- this will be updated frequently.
+ Tis will be updated frequently.

  - Shakeer Ahamed